microsoft/semantic-kernel/docs/decisions/0032-agents.md

 ### **Agent Modalities**
-An _Agent_ be of various modalities.
-Modalities are asymmetrical with regards abilities and constraints.
+An _Agent_ can be of various modalities.
+Modalities are asymmetrical with regard to abilities and constraints.

 - **SemanticKernel - IChatCompletionService**: An _Agent_ based solely on the *SemanticKernel* `IChatCompletionService`.
 - **OpenAI Assistants**: A hosted _Agent_ solution supported the _OpenAI Assistant API_ (both OpenAI & Azure OpenAI).